Improving Client Experience Through Legal Self-Service Platforms

 How Law Firms Benefit, Too

 It’s not just clients that benefit.
 Law firms benefit too, or they wouldn’t use them, right?
-Consider these benefits to decide if this technology is a good investment at the present time or in the future.
+Therefore, it is best to consider these benefits to decide if this technology is a good investment at present or in the future.

 Legal self-service platforms benefit law firms in these ways: